7 Best CZ Guns For Concealed Carry

 The CZ 75D PCR is arguably one of the best compact pistols that nobody talks about.
 It's a hammer-fired DA/SA pistol, but with a shorter grip, barrel and frame for easier daily carry.
 It was also the standard-issue sidearm of Czech police (PCR stands for "Police Czech Republic") so it's definitely a good choice for carry pistol.

 It's much like the CZ 75 Compact, but with a different slide (with forward cocking serrations) and an aluminum alloy frame to save weight.
 However, unlike the 75 Compact, the CZ 75 D PCR has a frame-mounted decocking lever, so you can drop the hammer and carry in double-action mode.
-While it has old-school looks and an old-school operating system, the specs fall in line with modern carry guns; dimensions and capacity (14+1/15+1 of 9mm, depending on magazine) are almost the same as the typical compact poly-frame/striker fired pistol.
+While it has old-school looks and an old-school operating system, the specs fall in line with modern carry guns; dimensions and capacity (14+1/15+1 of 9mm, depending on magazine) are right in line with modern compact poly striker guns.

 According to our friends at CZ, they have a really hard time keeping any of these in inventory.
 Get your hands on one, and you'll see why.